 The Kickstarter for Robot Core v1.2 was successful!
 Here is a dedicated product page.
-Robot Core v1.2 will be available to buy by the end of July 2017
+Robot Core v1.2 is available to buy!
+Hurry as limited quantity’s are available.

 Company News Feed:

 11/1/2017 – Updated code for Robot Core v1.2, It fixes various I2C errors and allows the servo settings to be saved on restart. –Drivers and Libraries

 8/30/2017 – Second Robotics web store is open!

 8/11/2017 – Made significant changes to the Robot Core v1.2 support page